eProsima/vulcanexus/docs/rst/use_cases/rosbot2r/simulation.rst

 The first thing you can see is the ``rviz`` container, which is started with the configuration file found `here <https://github.com/husarion/rosbot-mapping/blob/master/config/rosbot.rviz>`__.
 The plugins used are defined in the configuration file.
 Among them, for example, we find the plugin from the navigation stack ``2D Goal Pose``, which allows the user to send a target by setting a desired pose for the robot to achieve.
-For the purposes of this tutorial, however, we need only pay attention to the ``Displays`` and familiarise ourselves with the information they provide.
+For the purposes of this tutorial, however, we need only pay attention to the ``Displays`` and familiarize ourselves with the information they provide.
 Between them you can see the display of the map created in ``static_map`` and the information from the LIDAR in ``scan``.

 .. code-block:: yaml